Generics: Parameters, Wrappers and template-specialisation

 Partials (aka closure)

-Some languages support the functional-programming feature “partial(s)” and/or the related “closure” construct.
-Both have the ability to fix some parameters of existing functions to create a new function with less parameters.
-Conceptually, it is a function that calles another function (with more parameters), without writing-out that function completely.
+Some languages support the functional programming feature “partial(s)” and/or the related “closure” construct.
+Both can fix some parameters of existing functions to create a new function with fewer parameters.
+Conceptually, it is a function that calls another function (with more parameters), without writing out that function completely.

-The Castle approach to Generics is very simular: A SlowStart parameters is “fixed” (we speak about ‘bound’) such that the derived SimpleSieve protocol doesn’t need to set in when it is initialised.
+The Castle approach to Generics is very similar: One SlowStart parameter is “fixed” (we speak about ‘bound’) such that the derived SimpleSieve protocol doesn’t need to be set in when it is initialised.

 protocol SlowStart1 (SlowStart);